Perkins, late FG lift Virginia past No. 23 Hokies, 39-30 - WHIZ News

 Hooker ran 34 yards to tie the game at 13.
 The next three series ended in punts before the Hokies drove 71 yards to take their first lead at 20-13 on Deshawn McClease’s 1-yard run.
 Virginia answered with a 79-yard march, Perkins hitting Joe Reed early in the drive for 42 yards to the Virginia Tech 35 and later connecting with Billy Kemp for the last 30 yards and the tying touchdown.

-The ensuing possessions produced field goals for each team, making it 30-30 and setting up the finish.

-Perkins ripped of touchdown runs of 39 and 67 yards in the first half to make it 13-3.
+Perkins ripped off touchdown runs of 39 and 67 yards in the first half to make it 13-3.
 He had 137 rushing yards in the opening quarter.

 THE TAKEAWAY